HSUMakerspace/makerinresidence/README.md

 #### Links &amp; resources

 Four clips from spoken word performances are included in _Voices_.
-To see the full details, including links to the full performances on YouTube, view the [transcript](#transcript).
+To see the full details, including links to the full performances on YouTube, view the <a href="#transcript" class="openTranscript">transcript</a>.